shakilkhanSAU/billiing-server/README.md

 login and signin is not fully created due to limited time but code was there for sign in and signup.
 In next it willbe done

+## pagination
-## pagination is done with server site conditional render without using no additional library
+pagination is done with server site conditional render without using no additional library